-- Most begin their connection to you the knee down as they are typically closer to the ground, but can be found nearly anywhere.
+- Most begin their connection to your knee down as they are typically closer to the ground, but can be found nearly anywhere.

 - They bite and slowly insert their head and body under your skin and transmit microbes this way to you.